Atarity/diy-synths/_drafts/2025-02-17-lil-cmos-toolbox.md

 level: Advanced
 ---

-This one looks deprecated now
+> Rejected on 2025-03-20: This one looks deprecated now

 Here is a list of the features:
 - Ring-modulator